 21. This clause provides that members may hold office for up to 4 years and be re-appointed.
+It also provides that persons nominating representatives on the Council have the power to terminate those appointments.

 Clause 19 - Remuneration and allowances